Slovakia is rich in caves, with more than 6,200 that have already been explored.

 The stories of the caves begin with those who discovered them.

-“I was like a victim,” Jarmila Jirmerová said in 2011 of her first experience inside the Bystrianska Cave that she helped discover.
+“I was like a victim,” Jarmila Jirmerová said of her first experience inside the Bystrianska Cave that she helped discover.
 She followed a classmate there when she was around 20 and would go on to spend nearly half of her life underground.
 “We worked for three years to connect the old and the new part of the cave.
 We worked at night in wet clothes.
 We had to dry up during the day.”

 The Bystrianska Cave, situated in the southern part of the Low Tatras, is one of the smaller accessible caves in Slovakia.